raspberrypilearning/silly-reminder/en/step_1.md

 You can upgrade your silly reminder by:

-+ Adding more silly poses so you can have a wider range to choose from.
++ Adding one more silly pose that shows when you press Buttons A and B together (`A+B`)
-+ TODO add
++ Increase the amount of time between poses